 Some most common issues beginners face when starting black soldier fly farming are the location, ways to treat the smelly smell, ways to make the breeding cage, and the focus on one product.
 Let's see some insights from their experience so we can learn & make some better-informed decisions.

 #1.
-The location
+The Location

 If you're building a black soldier fly farm from scratch, then searching for a good location is one of the key points.

-Location: The smell
+Location: The Smell

-In reality, some farms were forced to shut down or stop operation due to the reports of the local residents to the office of this bad smell.
+In reality, some farms were forced to shut down or stop operation due to the reports of the local residents to the officials of this bad smell.
 So if you can find a place that's not too densely populated around, it's better for the business & will not bother anyone around.

-If you can't find a place, then another way is to treat the smell.
+If you can't find a place, then another way is to reduce the smell.
 We can make it less unpleasant by using more veggie-based contents & less meats or high-protein stuff.
 Also, it's possible to use effective microorganism (EM) or microbial enzyme to pre-treat or ferment the foods for 3-4 days.